farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Heavy Object Swing.** Sometimes pure strength can compensate pretty well for a lack of skill.
 You may use Physique instead of Fight whenever you use a heavy object as a melee weapon. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Heavy Object Throw.** (requires Heavy Object Swing.)
 If you spin a weight fast enough, it can become airborne.
 You may use Physique instead of Shoot to attack targets one zone away with a heavy object. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Mighty Pull.** You can use Physique to create advantages related to your ability to draw bows back further than most, granting extra force to the arrow or bolt.
 (Peter Blake)
 - **Muscle Your Way Up.** Climbing is basically like weightlifting, except you are the weight.
-You may use Physique in place of Athletics when climbing. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Physique in place of Athletics when climbing.
 - **Piledriver.** (requires Herculean Strength.)
 You may make attacks against inanimate targets using Physique instead of Fight. (adapted from Spirit of the Century SRD, §6.19.1)
 - **Shield Sling.** When armed with a shield, you may attack an opponent one zone away with Physique, but doing so places the aspect _No Shield_ on you.
 (Peter Blake)
 - **Take the Blow.** You can use Physique to defend against Fight attacks made with fists or blunt instruments, though you always take 1 shift of stress on a tie.
 (Fate Core, p.119)
 - **Toughness of Mind and Body.** A guy as tough as you has no need to be afraid.
-You may use Physique instead of Will to defend against fear. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Physique instead of Will to defend against fear.
 - **Unstoppable.** (requires Herculean Strength and at least one other Physique stunt.)
 Once in motion, you are very difficult to stop due to your sheer muscular force.
 You may use Physique rather than Athletics to move between zones. (adapted from Spirit of the Century SRD, §6.19.1)
 - **Wrestler/Power Over Finesse.** Your unarmed attacks rely on brute strength rather than on technique.
 You may make such attacks against other humans with Physique rather than Fight. (adapted from Spirit of the Century SRD, §6.19.2, and [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))